wmcbrine/PDCurses/docs/MANUAL.md

    PDC_getclipboard() gets the textual contents of the system's clipboard.
 This function returns the contents of the clipboard in the contents argument.
-It is the responsibilitiy of the caller to free the memory returned, via PDC_freeclipboard().
+It is the responsibility of the caller to free the memory returned, via PDC_freeclipboard().
 The length of the clipboard contents is returned in the length argument.

    PDC_setclipboard copies the supplied text into the system's clipboard, emptying the clipboard prior to the copy.